Patrycja (Pati) Szafran, ASW, MSW

 Pati earned her Master's Degree in Social Welfare with a concentration in Health and Mental Health across the Life Span from UCLA, along with a Bachelor of Arts degree in Psychology from UCLA.

-Samira Dewidar, LCSW
+Samira Dewidar, LCSW, MSW

 Samira specializes in working with adolescents and adults who have experienced trauma and loss.
 She provides a safe and nurturing space for clients to process their trauma and grief, fostering an environment where healing and growth can flourish.
 She views the therapy relationship as a transformative process that helps individuals rediscover their inner strength, find meaning amidst adversity, and change unhelpful patterns that keep them stuck.

 Samira has a holistic and client-centered approach to therapy, recognizing that every person's experience of trauma and grief is distinct.
 She utilizes a blend of EMDR and psychodynamic relational therapy and tailors each session to address the specific needs and goals of clients.

 She has extensive experience in various settings in Los Angeles and New York City such as schools, mental health clinics, and community organizations which has allowed her to work with clients of diverse backgrounds and lived experiences.
 She completed her Masters in Social Work at Hunter College which emphasizes a social justice lens to therapy and allowed her to explore systemic and cultural dynamics which impact clients.
 Samira is licensed in CA and NY.

 Danielle is a psychotherapist for children, adolescents and adults.
 She has over a decade of experience working as a private practice therapist, pediatric medical social worker, palliative care researcher and bereavement coordinator.